 The royal family as well as the government gave it a special consideration keeping it clean and organized for visitors especially Moroccans in summertime.
 It also hosts an international University with English as its main language focus and an American Curriculum.
 It also has a charming ski resort.
 Our journey will take us After the Zad pass (2,178m), we will arrive in Midelt for lunch.

 In the afternoon, our drive will lead through welcoming Berber villages to Er-Rachidia, Erfoud then Rissani.
-We will arrive at the edge of the Erg Chebbi dune line in Merzouga to meet our desert guide.
+We will arrive to the edgeof the Erg Chebbi dune line in Merzouga to meet our desert guide.
 His camel friend will carry us through invisible pathways in the heart of the golden sand.
 This ride will take us in surreal natural combinations of the blue sky tainted with pink sunset and golden sand.
-We will spend the night under the Milky Way and Pols Stars in a Nomad desert camp attending an exotic dancing party around a fire camp.
+We will spend the night under the Milky Way and Stars in a Nomad desert camp attending an exotic dancing party around a fire camp.

 Day 5: Merzouga – Boumalen Dades - Skoura palm grove – Ouarzazate:

-Early in the morning, our blue scarfed camel man will wake us up to appreciate the sunrise.
+Early in the morning, our blue covered camel man will wake us up to appreciate the sunrise.
 He will take us back through the same invisible pathway to see a beautiful sunrise.
-We will have a nomadic breakfast in the desert camp.
-He will serve us a nourishing local breakfast meal then carry us back through invisible pathways in the golden sand dunes to Merzouga.
+Our camel man will serve us a nourishing and nomadic local breakfast meal in the desert camp, and then carry us back through invisible pathways in the golden sand dunes to Merzouga.
 We will enjoy a fascinating ride on the backs of friendly camels following their blue human friend.

 Day 6: Ouarzazate – Ait Ben Haddou – Telouet -Marrakech: